 Beyond Ramps

 Beyond Ramps is our partnership arm, where we use the Purple Patch Approach to create interactive, multi-sensory experiences that bring other organisations’ work to life.
-We believe that all experiences should not only be accessible, but inclusive and engaging for learning-disabled people, and we work with other organisations to make this happen!
+We believe that all experiences should be accessible, inclusive and engaging for learning-disabled people, and we work with other organisations to make this happen!

 Leeds International Film Festival 2024